 Rooted: Starting Your Story with Setting

 Setting grounds our readers strongly so that they are rooted enough in time, place, mood, and context to feel along with the narrator and/or main characters.
 But what does that mean?
-In this class, we will learn why it's important to write with setting and world-building in mind, using active details to immersive readers in seeing what ours characters see, knowing what our characters know.
+In this class, we will learn why it's important to write with setting and world-building in mind, using active details to immerse readers in seeing what our characters see, knowing what our characters know.